jackcompton94/gamerecommender/README.md

 # GameRecommender

 # PLEASE NOTE: If you would like to interact with the UI you will need to follow the installation steps below.
-The Jupyter Notebook file will not render the UI.
+The Jupyter Notebook file will not render the UI in GitHub.

 ## Application Description and Machine Learning Algorithms Used
 The GameRecommender application utilizes machine learning techniques to address the challenge of recommending video games to users based on their owned games.